quarkslab/wirego/README.md

 ## Building the Golang plugin template

-Before going any further, you should build this template and try to load it with the wirego Wireshark plugin.
+Before going any further, you should build the example and try to load it with the wirego Wireshark plugin.

-    cd wirego_template
+    cd wirego/example/
-    go build
+    make

-The template plugin is a dummy plugin to help you getting started.
+The example plugin is a dummy plugin to help you getting started.

 ## Running Wireshark